dilv0055/docs/docs/framework/wcf/extending/extending-hosting-using-servicehostfactory.md

 }
 ```

- To use this factory instead of the default factory, provide the type name in the @ServiceHost directive as follows:
+ To use this factory instead of the default factory, provide the type name in the @"ServiceHost" directive as follows:

 ```
 <% @ServiceHost Factory="DerivedFactory" Service="MyService" %>